The following text is for readers with a technical understanding, who are interested in the setup K-Net is running.

 Would you like to be part of improving our exciting setup?
 Read more about volunteering.

 When the setup is fully deployed, all edge switches in the dorms are set up so that each port leading to a room tags traffic with a seperate VLAN.
 All traffic must then go through a firewall server running Linux, where a VLAN interface is set up for each user.
-This enables true layer 3 seperation between all users, and allows for the legally required flow logging.
+This enables true layer 3 seperation between all users.

 WiFi users are handled by a RADIUS server which supplies a VLAN ID that the access point must tag traffic from the wireless client with.